 The same goes for the 36V ones.
 While they are pretty powerful, they aren’t the best for going on trekking or long journeys that require high power output for a long time.

-Therefore, if you are going to use your bike for city cruises or everyday transits, a 24V-36V battery voltage should meet your demand.
+Nevertheless, if you are going to use your bike for city cruises or everyday transits, a 24V-36V battery voltage should meet your demand.
 On the other hand, if you are going on the heavier sides, it is better that you choose at least 48V or even more.

 How Do I Know What Voltage My Ebike Battery Is?